 It is possible that the SAT scores required for admission to MIT will change from year to year; however, when looking at the trend, it can be seen that students should aim for scores of 1500 or higher in order to improve their chances of being included in the shortlist.

 In addition to that, MIT provides a waitlist option for its students.
 To summarize, in order to hit the target, you absolutely need to have a score higher than 1500.
 The submission of SAT Scores will no longer be required beginning in the 2022-2023 school year.

 MIT ACT Scores

-Whether is MIT test optional or not, your application will be rejected if you get a score that is too low, similar to how it works for the SAT; however, if you get a score that is too high, your application will be considered.
+Since we already know the answer to the query “is MIT test optional?”, this highlights your application will be rejected if you get a score that is too low, similar to how it works for the SAT; however, if you get a score that is too high, your application will be considered.
 At MIT, the average score for the ACT is 35.
 With a score like this, MIT is in the running for some of the most competitive ACT scores.